keboola/component-generic/README.md

 ### Timeout

 Optional parameter which allows you to define maximum timeout for each request.
+If not set, uses default requests value: None.

+Possible values: (int, float)
 For more information, refer to [requests docs](https://requests.readthedocs.io/en/stable/user/advanced/#timeouts).

 ## Request Content